 THET has previously worked with Johnson & Johnson to manage the Strengthening Surgical Capacity programme.
 Projects under this scheme focused on reducing morbidity and mortality from conditions requiring surgical intervention and/or enhancing patient safety as a result of improved anaesthetic care.
 Under this scheme 1,390 health professionals have been trained helping to improve care to thousands of patients.

-Projects will be implemented in four countries in Africa:
+Projects will be implemented in nine countries in Africa:

 The following partnerships have been successful in receiving grants: